Type-II Dirac points and Dirac nodal loops on the magnons of square-hexagon-octagon lattice: CONCLUSIONS

 \section{CONCLUSIONS}

 In summary, we have proposed the concept of the type-II Dirac magnons along with methods to realize topological changes of energy bands without requiring the DMIs.
 Then, we have revealed unique topological features on the SHO lattice which resembles a distorted kagome lattice with flat-saddle bands.
 The anisotropic magnon band structure has unique saddle-shaped bands and flat bands preserving the inversion symmetry and reflection symmetry.
 The intersections between the saddle-shaped bands and flat bands display magnonic arcs tracing the nodal energy of the type-II Dirac points.
 With nonlinear relationship between the spin magnetization energy and the incident angle, the type-II Dirac magnonic states possess mass terms with opposite sign in the trivial and topological domains.
 Furthermore, we have explored moderate nearest-neighbor Heisenberg exchange to lengthen the magnonic arcs and strengthen the energy difference, thereby enhancing topologically non-trivial magnon modes.
 The near-critical tilted Dirac cones merge together at the saddle point exhibiting a topological transition, where the magnon DOS shows a sharp peak.
-The discrete jump of the $\mathbb{Z}_2$ invariant characterize various low-energy features including nontrivial topology changes.
+The discrete jump of the Berry phase describing the topological protection of the degenerate magnon bands characterize various low-energy features including nontrivial topology changes.

 Similar to the type-II Dirac fermions, the magnon excitations exhibit magnonic analogues of the zone-center vHs states~\cite{PhysRevB.98.094419,PhysRevB.89.134409}.
 With adjusting the $J_2$/$J_1$, the Dirac point and its time-reversal partner approach each other and eventually merge together at the $\Gamma$-point.
 This merge of the Dirac points results in a topological transition, making the system topologically trivial.
 The type-II Dirac magnons are gapped by the DMIs acting as an effective magnetic field to induce the nonzero Berry curvature.
 Our findings show that the topological magnon bands are stable under the DMIs as long as the ground state symmetry is preserved.
 As rarely found in simple 2D systems, the DNLs semimetals are currently attracting widespread interest in condensed matter physics~\cite{PhysRevB.95.014418}.
 The Dirac magnon nodal-line loops can be controlled while the frequency of the magnon modes can then be adjusted accordingly.
 Our work opens an avenue for another new topological distinction of magnonic analogue of DNLs semimetals which are robust for the DMIs within a certain parameter range.
 We calculate the expected finite frequency intensity of the DNLs based on the bulk sensitivity of the inelastic neutron scattering methods~\cite{PhysRevB.78.052507}.
 The inelastic neutron-scattering studies can be expected to distinguish the Dirac node-line semimetals with the inclusion of DMIs in magnonic systems~\cite{PhysRevB.97.134411}.
 We elucidate the topological nature of these new states and suggest potential applications in spintronic and magnonic devices~\cite{PhysRevLett.115.106603,PhysRevB.91.125413}.